MiraGhiat/Insight-Coding-Challenge/README.md

 We'd like you to implement your own version of this.
 However, we don't want this challenge to focus on the relatively uninteresting "dev ops" of connecting to the Twitter API, which can be complicated for some users.
 Normally, tweets can be obtained through Twitter's API in JSON format, but you may assume that this has already been done and written to a file named `tweets.txt` inside a directory named `tweet_input`.

-This file `tweets.txt` will contain the actual JSON messages (and the messages emitted by the API about the connection and rate limits, which need to be properly removed from calculations).  `tweets.txt` will have the content of each tweet on a newline:
+This file `jtweets.json` will contain the actual JSON messages (and the messages emitted by the API about the connection and rate limits, which need to be properly removed from calculations).  `jtweets.json` will have the content of each tweet on a newline:

-`tweets.txt`:
+`jtweets.json`:

 	{JSON of first tweet}
 	{JSON of second tweet}